mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 Not just that, I didn't even know where to share the project online.
 Where does it fit?
 Too risqué for some communities, too pretentious for others.
 There are subcultures online for everything from template meta-programming to Lovecraftian fanfic, but what about parody Lovecraftian fanfic about template meta-programming?
 Where my people at?

 I didn't make the same mistake for the [Theremin-X project](/theremin-x).
-This time I made sure to spend a bit more time in Los Angele, gather some alternative stories to tell.
+This time I made sure to spend a bit more time in Los Angeles, gather some alternative stories to tell.
 Well that and it seemed sort of absurd that the only way I knew the city was traveling there for these two projects.
 Never even been to Disneyland damnit!

 I spent two days on the Channel Islands before Theremin-X. That way, if someone asked what I'd been up to, I could just talk about that.
 And let me tell you: the Channel Islands delivered.